US to ban travel from South Africa, 7 other African nations due to COVID-19 variant - NewsBreak

 After a 10-hour overnight trip, passengers aboard KLM Flight 598 from Capetown, South Africa, to Amsterdam were held on the edge of the runway Friday morning at Schiphol airport for four hours pending special testing.
 Passengers aboard a flight from Johannesburg were also being isolated and tested.

 “It’s ridiculous.
-If we didn’t catch the dreaded bugger before, we’re catching it now,” said passenger Francesca de’ Medici, a Rome-based art consultant who was on the flight.How US rules on international travel are changing
+If we didn’t catch the dreaded bugger before, we’re catching it now,” said passenger Francesca de’ Medici, a Rome-based art consultant who was on the flight.Official: More than 90% of fed workers got shots by deadline

 Some experts said the variant’s emergence illustrated how rich countries’ hoarding of vaccines threatens to prolong the pandemic.